edwinb/Yaffle/CONTRIBUTING.md

       already done :).
 Mostly they'll be the same, with the addition of case alternatives.
 Experience so far is that case alternatives in the new representation are easier to process...
-* Finish 'matchVars' in Core.Typecheck.Support.
-    - This is for finding the variables to substitute in types when checking simple case blocks.
-Current state is fine for the basic test cases, and we won't typically use this typechecker in elaboration, but we will need it for debugging/rechecking results of elaboration.
 * Implement 'checkConstraints' in Core.TT.Universes.
 This should check whether the `uconstraints` are consistent and instantiate the names standing for universe levels as a `UniverseLevel` definition.